Majority Vs Minority in a Democracy

 What happens when the minority demand those safety guards because that is the only way they can match the majority in principle?
 The majority feel less gracious. noble, generous and almost disadvantaged because of their numbers even when it is higher.
 What happens when the minority are deprived of those safety guards to match up with the majority to even the playing ground?
 Do they still feel safe, secure, privileged and submissive or does fear or the anger at the lack of equal opportunity make them demand in a way that riles the majority up.

-What is the loss of tolerance after all, except the majority losing its willingness to be gracious and the minority refusing to be grateful and submissive.
+What is the loss of tolerance after all, except the majority losing its willingness to be gracious and mindful of their numbers and unwilling to use its power by force and the minority refusing to merely be grateful and submissive but wanting to treated fair and equally?

 Democracy is not a great thing after all.
 And, not so fair nor easy either.
 But, it is the best that we have at the moment in putting the lion and the deer in the same forest at all.